After the Book Becomes a Database

 In Bartz v.
 Anthropic, book authors sued Anthropic over the company's use of books in connection with Claude and its internal research library.
 The court record described two different acquisition paths.
 First, Anthropic had downloaded large quantities of books from pirate or shadow-library sources.
 Second, Anthropic later bought many physical print books, removed their bindings, scanned them into digital form, and discarded the paper originals.

 The distinction mattered.
-On June 23, 2025, Judge William Alsup held that Anthropic's use of books to train large language models was fair use on the record before him, and that converting lawfully purchased print books into internal digital copies was also fair use.
+On June 23, 2025, Judge William Alsup held that Anthropic's use of selected book copies to train large language models was fair use on the record before him, and that converting lawfully purchased print books into internal digital replacement copies was also fair use.
 But he did not bless the pirated library copies.
-The order left the pirated-copy issue for trial and damages, and later reporting covered a settlement over those claims.
+The order left the pirated-copy issue for trial and damages, emphasizing that Anthropic was not entitled to an order blessing all copying after it obtained the data.

 The unsealed reporting around Project Panama added the industrial scale: Anthropic sought capacity to process hundreds of thousands to millions of books, bought physical books in bulk, cut them apart for scanning, and sent the remains to recycling or disposal streams.
 Online commentary then compressed the story into a sharper claim: the safest legal path was to buy books, scan them, and destroy them.